Joint Optimization of Speaker and Spoof Detectors for Spoofing-Robust Automatic Speaker Verification: Introduction

 In this work, we propose a novel modular, yet jointly optimized SASV architecture.
 Unlike purely end-to-end systems, our method preserves modularity (interpretability and plug-and-play compatibility of standalone speaker and spoof detectors).
 Advancing upon previous modular designs, however, we address \textbf{direct joint optimization of both subsystems under the SASV objective}, aligning them towards a common goal.
 The integration is achieved via a non-linear score fusion module operating on calibrated ASV and CM scores, following solid decision theory principles (Section~\ref{sec:decision-theory-background}).

 To align optimization with operational requirements, we adopt the architecture-agnostic detection cost function (a-DCF) \cite{kurnaz2024optimizing} as the primary training objective, ensuring that optimization reflects the practical trade-offs between target, nontarget, and spoof trials.
 Auxiliary binary cross-entropy losses guide specialization of the individual subsystems, balancing global optimization with subsystem reliability.
 We also systematically investigate three ASV scoring designs—MLP classification, cosine similarity and its learnable weighted variant—to analyze their robustness under different spoofing conditions.
-Fig.~\ref{fig:proposed_approach} illustrates the best-performing architecture, with full details provided in Section~\ref{sec:proposed-approach}.
+Fig.~\ref{fig:proposed_approach} illustrates the general framework for the proposed SASV architecture, with full details provided in Section~\ref{sec:proposed-approach}.

-Compared to our earlier preliminary work in \cite{kurnaz2024optimizing}, which focused on optimizing either embedding concatenation or nonlinear score fusion of independently trained ASV (ECAPA-TDNN) and CM (AASIST) systems using the a-DCF objective, the present study extends SASV in two key directions.
+Compared to our earlier preliminary work in \cite{kurnaz2024optimizing}, which focused on optimizing either embedding concatenation or non-linear score fusion of independently trained ASV (ECAPA-TDNN) and CM (AASIST) systems using the a-DCF objective, the present study extends SASV in two key directions.
 First, we introduce direct joint optimization of ASV and CM subsystems under a unified SASV objective, rather than training them independently.
 Second, we systematically investigate alternative ASV scoring designs (MLP, cosine similarity, and weighted cosine similarity) and analyze their effectiveness under joint optimization, thereby generalizing and broadening the scope of our previous approach.

 We intend our paper to be self-contained in that it describes the decision-theoretic motivation for SASV (Section~\ref{sec:decision-theory-background}), presents a generic modular framework, and combines direct optimization with extensive experimental validation using state-of-the-art ASV backbones (ECAPA-TDNN, WavLM-TDNN, ReDimNet) and CM models (AASIST, SSL-AASIST) under challenging spoofing scenarios.
-By jointly addressing subsystem integration, optimization and robustness, the proposed SASV framework offers a practical and effective solution for spoof-aware speaker verification, capable of generalizing to challenging and previously unseen spoofing scenarios.
+By jointly addressing subsystem integration, optimization and robustness, the proposed framework offers a practical and effective solution for SASV, capable of generalizing to challenging and previously unseen spoofing scenarios.